The Sandwich Generation and the Importance of Powers of Attorney

 - The Health Insurance Portability and Accountability Act of 1996 (HIPAA): This Federal law is essentially a privacy rule designed to ensure medical records and health information – whether electronic, written or oral – are only seen by an individual’s healthcare professionals and those they’ve given express permission to.
 This express permission is given by signing a HIPAA Release and naming the person(s) the individual authorizes to have access to such information.
 In other words, medical providers must have a signed HIPAA with your name listed in order to speak with you about your parent or child’s care.

 - Living Will: Also known as an “Advance Directive” or “Directive to Physicians”, this document gives an individual the opportunity to state their preferences regarding end of life decisions.
 Most of us remember the sad case of Terry Schaivo and the family turmoil and tug-of-war regarding whether to keep her on life support.
 An individual can relieve a great burden for their loved-ones with this document – and not just by curtailing family disagreements.
 As the decision maker, bearing the weight of a life and death situation, it is a comfort to know that your decision is honoring the wishes of your parent or child on whether they would want to remain on life support if there was no chance of survival without it.

 You need each of these documents because, as the person your loved one is relying on, you must have the legal authority to do the things that need to be done – and you don’t want to spend precious time and money jumping through legal hoops in the midst of an already difficult situation.

-Who do I need documents such as a living will or power of attorney from?
+Who do I need these documents from?